-8. Reconsider large purchases
+8. Reconsider Large Purchases

 If you are considering putting a large purchase on your credit card, put yourself through a waiting period before you actually make the purchase.
-Remember, a large purchase will need to be paid off sooner or later, and you want to make sure you're paying the least amount of interest on your credit card(s) as possible.
+Remember, a large purchase will need to be paid off sooner or later, and you want to make sure you're paying the least amount of interest on your credit cards as possible.

-9. Cash advances
+9. Don't Take Cash Advances

 Beware - the cash looks attractive, but interest accrues from the moment you accept the cash, and you will also be assessed transaction fees.
-This means a quick \$20 withdrawal from an ATM by using your credit card could easily cost you \$30 or more.
+This means a quick \$20 withdrawal from an ATM using your credit card could easily cost you \$30 or more.